Webster & Garino Blog

 February 26, 2020

-4 Reasons to Get a Prenuptial Agreement for Your Second Marriage Second marriages typically involve older people who have accumulated assets and often have children.
-These variables raise concerns about retirement and estate planning if the new marriage ends
+Second marriages typically involve older individuals who have accumulated assets and often have children.
+These variables raise concerns about retirement and estate planning if the new marriage ends in divorce or the death of a spouse.
+Many approaches to

 Webster & Garino